If you’ve used the various Depth and Complexity jpeg icons out there, you’ve almost certainly run into their big drawback.

 You know what I mean.

 Drag an icon into Word and BOOM your layout explodes.
-When I drop one into a presentation, it’s always the wrong size.
+When I drop one into a PowerPoint presentation, it’s always the wrong size.
 If I stretch them out, they get all pixelated.

 Table of Contents